 Where are we located?

 Our office is in South Burlington.
-However, we have events and opportunities all over the state.
+However, our local and school based programs as well as events and competitions take place all over the state!
 More information can be found in the In Your Town section.

 What sports do you offer?